muarshad01/Quran_Topics/Quran_Topics/Tanhi_Solitude.md

+* Insaan hamaisha-apni-Zaban-kay-haathon pannsh-jata-hai

+***

 #### [Let No One See Your Inner Self | Teachings of Hazrat Yaqoob Ali Shah (R.A.)](https://www.youtube.com/watch?v=WJMuxErnyEc)
 * I mistakenly picked-up his Tasbeeh and started to play with it...
-* Kya tum yeah chahatay hoo kay. loog-tumhayn naik-samajh-kar salaam-karayn.
+* Kya tum-yeah-chahatay-hoo-kay ... loog-tumhayn naik-samajh-kar Salaam-karayn.

 ***